Bad Policy That Won't Stand in Court

 Europe's Carbon Emissions Trading System Sent Prices Soaring

-The average electricity prices in the European Union are 37 percent higher than those in the United States when indexed against 2005 prices.
-High energy costs contribute to unemployment and lost manufacturing jobs.
+The average electricity prices in the European Union are more than double than those in the United States.

 In California, where coal is essentially left out of the energy equation, electricity prices are among the highest in the nation.
-The state has a negative net worth of $127 billion.
+Nearly 12 million Californians are eligible for low-income energy assistance.

 These are lessons, not models for U.S. energy policy.